Airnorth Logo

 What type of airline is Airnorth?

 Airnorth regularly flies to places within the Northern Territory, Queensland, Victoria, Western Australia, and East Timor, helping connect remote and city areas.
-They also offer charter flights special trips arranged for specific groups or purposes, like businesses in hard-to-reach places.
+They also offer charter flights and special trips arranged for specific groups or purposes, like businesses in hard-to-reach places.

 Who is Airnorth affiliated with?